4dolf/SzachyMSC/README.md

   -now when another window showed up use default settings and click finish.
   -new settings should pop up on cmake and you still want to use deafult settings as your choise.
   -click on configure than generate and wait fo it to finish.
+ ## In Visual Studio
- -now go to C:path/to/your/folder/glfw-3.4/build folder next and from it open GLFW.sln in Visual Studio.
+ -go to C:path/to/your/folder/glfw-3.4/build folder next and from it open GLFW.sln in Visual Studio.
  -in Visual Studio Solution Sxplorer right click on your GLFW solution file and select Build Solution or click f7.
  -open glfw folder than src and debug.
  -copy glfw3.lib file in to your lib folder